surrealdb/examples/surrealdb-rag/README.md

             * `-penv` or `--pass_env`: The environment variable name for the database password.
             * `-nsenv` or `--namespace_env`: The environment variable name for the SurrealDB namespace.
             * `-dbenv` or `--database_env`: The environment variable name for the SurrealDB database.

+##   Key Libraries

+This project leverages several powerful libraries to achieve its functionality:

+* **FastAPI:** A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+* **Jinja2:** A fast, expressive, and extensible templating engine.
+HTML, XML or other markup formats can be generated via templates.
+* **htmx:** Allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes.
+* **SurrealDB:** A multi-model database system that supports SQL, graph queries, and real-time collaboration.
+[SurrealDB Installation](https://surrealdb.com/install)
+* **edgar:** A Python library to interact with the SEC EDGAR database.
+* **Transformers:** Provides general-purpose architectures for Natural Language Understanding (NLU) and Natural Language Generation (NLG).
+* **SpaCy:** A library for advanced Natural Language Processing in Python.
+* **FuzzyWuzzy:** A library for string matching and fuzzy string comparison.
+* **python-Levenshtein:** A Python extension for fast computation of the Levenshtein distance and string similarity.
+* **Ollama:** A tool for running Language Models locally.
+[Ollama](https://ollama.ai/) and [Ollama Model Library](https://ollama.ai/library)
+* **google.generativeai:** Google's library for interacting with their generative AI models (e.g., Gemini).
+* **openai:** OpenAI's Python library for accessing their models and APIs.
+* **wget:** A non-interactive network downloader.
+* **pandas:** A fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
+* **pandas-stubs:** Type hints for pandas.
+* **python-multipart:** A parser for multipart/form-data content in Python.

+##   UI Libraries

+* **Lightpick:** A lightweight, customizable date range picker. [https://wakirin.github.io/Lightpick/](https://wakirin.github.io/Lightpick/)
+* **VivaGraphJS:** A graph drawing library. [https://github.com/anvaka/VivaGraphJS/](https://github.com/anvaka/VivaGraphJS/)

 ##   Acknowledgments